Ecology and Wildlife

 We decided to create a wildflower meadow behind the training centre in 2014 using a seed mix made up to a special recipe which matches the natural flowers on this soil in this region.
 It cost hundreds of pounds for a 25kg bag but it has paid off.
-We now have a natural meadow which has been inhabited by the Common Blue butterfly.
-The butterfly isn't very rare but it is the fact that it has populated the area so quickly that makes it significant especially in an area that was chest high with brambles and nettles a couple of years ago.
+We now have a natural meadow which has been inhabited by the many invertebrates including the Common Blue butterfly.
+The butterfly isn't very rare but it is the fact that it has populated the area so quickly that makes it significant especially in an area that was chest high with brambles and nettles a few years ago.

 We are naturally proud of our ecology strategy.
 We have now planted over 1000 trees and shrubs including Elm, Cherry, Crab Apple, Holly and Oak with another 1000 hedging plants plus 25 Silver Birch planted in December 2017.
 More have been planted in spring 2018.